ch-xedt/SimpleScriptInterpreter/README.md

 ### **FOR-Loops :**
 FOR-Loops allow you to execute a code block multiple times.<br>
+They consist of three parts: initialization, condition, and update, which are all defined in the loop header.<br>
 The loop will be executed as long as the given condition stays true.

 ```